Balance of payments and international investment position

 Additional methodological information:

-The Quality Report on euro area balance of payments and international investment position statistics is published every two years.
-The report focuses on the collection, compilation and dissemination of the statistics.
+The Quality Report on euro area and national balance of payments and international investment position statistics is published every year starting with this edition.
+The report focuses on the collection, compilation and dissemination of the statistics

 The international role of the euro report is published annually and reviews the use of the euro in global markets and by residents of countries outside the euro area.
 The statistical annex includes payment transactions for goods and services and financial market transactions with euro area residents or with other non-residents.